-Our Board of Directors held five meetings and acted twice by unanimous written consent in lieu of a meeting during 2020.
+Our Board of Directors held 5 meetings during 2023.
 Our Board of Directors has an Audit Committee, a Compensation Committee, and a Nominating and Governance Committee.
-Each director attended or participated in 75% or more of the aggregate of (i) the total number of meetings of the Board of Directors and (ii) the total number of meetings held by all committees of the Board of Directors on which he or she served during 2020.
-The Board of Directors has adopted a policy under which each member of the Board of Directors is encouraged, but not required, to attend each Annual Meeting of Stockholders.
-All of our directors attended our virtual 2020 Annual Meeting of Stockholders.
+Each director attended or participated in at least 75% (or more) of the aggregate of (i) the total number of meetings of the Board of Directors and (ii) the total number of meetings held by all committees of the Board of Directors on which he or she served during 2023.
+The Board of Directors has adopted a policy under which each member of the Board of Directors is encouraged, but not required, to attend each Annual Meeting of Stockholders, and all eight of our then-serving directors attended the 2023 Annual Meeting.